venkataravuri/autonomous-driving-adas/docs/mapping.md

  PoseNet and VLocNet++, are some of the frameworks that use point data to estimate the 3D position and orientation.
 These estimated 3D positions and orientations can be used to derive scene semantics, as seen in the image below.

 ## Localization

+Localization module tells the car where you are in the 3D space, and what’s actually around you.

 Localization algorithms in self-driving cars calculate the position and orientation of the vehicle as it navigates – a science known as Visual Odometry (VO).